Ashok0/EnderalVREssentials-Nightly/README.md

 [**Immersive Gathering (Woodchopping and Mining) SE - VR Friendly v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/29710?tab=files): Chop wood and mine ore for real!

-[**Armored Flesh v2.0**]: A small mod, offering improved visuals for each of the Alteration school's five armor spells.

 [**Destructible Bottles Extended v1.5**](https://www.nexusmods.com/skyrim/mods/26017?tab=files): Hit the bottle and smash it in pieces!
 Latest version 1.5 includes also some glazed pottery items such as pots, jugs, plates and bowls.
 - LE mod.
 Converted to Form 44 (SE) by opening and resaving ESP file in Creation Kit.
 - Needs processed by Cathedral Assets Optimizer with the following settings enabled: Process meshes, Full optimization, Always process headparts, Resave meshes.
 Process textures, necessary optimization, Compress textures, Generate mipmaps.